Manage Account

 Joint borrowers

-After we receive the death certificate, we’ll remove the deceased borrower’s name from the mortgage.
-This means that the remaining borrower is then solely responsible for repaying the mortgage.
+After we receive the death certificate, we’ll update our records.
+The remaining borrower will be solely responsible for repaying the mortgage.

 If you’re the remaining borrower and you’re worried about how you’ll afford to make your mortgage payments, we can help.
 Please call us on 0330 159 7141.
 Phone lines are open Monday to Friday 8:30am – 6:00pm, Saturday 9:00am – 1:00pm.